On the synergetic use of Ariel and JWST for exoplanet atmospheric science: Context and missions' characteristics

 \subsection{Highlights from the first 3 years of JWST's operations}

 Since its launch in 2021, JWST has already collected 100s of observations for exoplanetary science.
-Figure \ref{fig:combined_jwst} provides a view of the transit, eclipse and phase-curve observations that have been approved for JWST's observations during the first four cycles.
-Across these cycles, accepted observations highlight community interest for a wide range of targets, sampling a broad range of planetary parameters.
+Figure \ref{fig:combined_jwst} provides a view of the transit, eclipse, and phase-curve observations that have been approved for JWST's observations during the first four cycles (note that direct imaging is not shown in the figure).
+Across these cycles, accepted observations highlight the community's interest for a wide range of targets, sampling a broad range of planetary parameters.
 Through Cycle 4, JWST will have observed about 200 targets: 141 in transit, 50 in eclipse, and 27 in phase-curve (some targets are observed using multiple methods and instruments).
-Figure \ref{fig:combined_jwst} also illustrates the exoplanet community's preferences for JWST instruments.
-For example, NIRSpec-G395H is currently the most frequently used instrument for transiting exoplanets.
-NIRISS, on the other hand, has been almost exclusively employed for transit observations, with little use in eclipse or phase-curve studies.
-In contrast, MIRI is often utilised for eclipse and phase-curve observations of small objects.
+Figure \ref{fig:combined_jwst} also illustrates the exoplanet community's preferences amoung the JWST instruments.
+For example, NIRISS and NIRSpec are currently the most utilized instruments for transiting exoplanets, being mostly employed for transit observations and being less used in eclipse or phase-curve studies.
+In contrast, MIRI is often utilised for eclipse and phase-curve observations, with also a stronger focus on small objects.
 These preferences reflect the distinct capabilities of each instrument and the specific science cases prioritised by the exoplanet community so far.

 Given the high quality of JWST's observations and the growth of the exoplanet field over the last decade, a working group was recently formed by STScI on {\it Strategic Exoplanet Initiatives with HST and JWST}.
 This group aims to sound the community's feedback and to evaluate the strategic use of JWST and HST for exoplanetary science.
 The working group was also tasked to identify key scientific themes for the potential allocation of 500\,h to exoplanetary science, as Director Discretionary Time (DDT) program.
 Based on the white papers received from the community, this working group identified three priority areas.
 These were summarised in a recent report \citep{Redfield_2024} and are briefly described here for convenience: \\